 In particular, in January 2019, the Israeli Journal of Health Policy Research published data from a study showing that even a competent radiologist can miss up to 32% of neoplasms when transcribing lung x-rays, and in one in five cases of reassessment of the same image, the radiologist can give a contradictory assessment to his previous conclusions.
 The same study notes quite frequent discrepancies in opinions concerning breast cancer (20%), pancreatic cancer (20-38%), and recommendations concerning spinal surgery (35%).

-A second opinion from a radiologist helps clarify the plan of actionnosis and treatment planning.
+A second opinion from a radiologist helps draw a better plan of actions

 Confidence is an important component of treatment success

 In addition to the obvious objective benefits, the remote expertise of another specialist through teleradiology also helps to create a favorable emotional background.
 After all, the need to make life-saving decisions is inevitably fraught with anxiety and worry about whether everything is going right.
 So, the better one is informed about the disease, the greater is the assurance that the actions taken are really well-grounded and correct.
 Above all, we are talking about steps that are no less important than, for example, buying an apartment or choosing a college.
 In such cases, we try to consider as many options as possible, become thoroughly familiar with all the details, and consult with friends and specialists.